-Contrary to what Steyn suggested, studies comparing the proportion of deaths based on the vaccination status of the individuals show that COVID-19 vaccines reduce the risk of all-cause death.
-For example, the U.S. Centers for Disease Control and Prevention evaluated non-COVID-19 mortality among 6.4 million vaccinated and 4.6 million unvaccinated persons.
+Contrary to what Steyn suggested, a study comparing the proportion of deaths based on the vaccination status of the individuals showed that COVID-19 vaccination is associated with a lower risk of all-cause death.
+The U.S. Centers for Disease Control and Prevention evaluated non-COVID-19 mortality among 6.4 million vaccinated and 4.6 million unvaccinated persons.
 The study found that those who received any of the COVID-19 vaccines authorized in the U.S. (Pfizer-BioNTech, Moderna, and Johnson & Johnson) were up to three times less likely to die from any cause than those who didn’t receive the vaccine.

 Leading causes of death in Alberta, Canada, in 2021 are still preliminary; claims that deaths due to “unknown causes” spiked in 2021 are currently unsupported

 Steyn used a graph showing the “change in unknown causes of death” in Alberta, Canada, from 2019 to 2021 to claim that unknown causes was the leading cause of death in that province in 2021.